 - Cleidocranial dysplasia: This genetic condition affects the development of bones and teeth.
 Individuals with cleidocranial dysplasia often display the development of supernumerary teeth in any part of the dental arch and retention of primary teeth (7).

 - Cleft lip and palate: This condition is a birth defect and occurs when a baby’s lip or palate of the mouth (upper part of the mouth) does not form properly during pregnancy.
 This results in an opening in the upper lip and is likely to result in hyperdontia (8).
-According to the Centres for Disease Control and Prevention (CDC) approximately 1 in every 1,700 babies is born with cleft palate in the US.
+According to the Centers for Disease Control and Prevention (CDC), approximately 1 in every 1,700 babies is born with cleft palate in the US.

 - Gardner syndrome: This rare genetic disease causes multiple colorectal polyps and various types of tumors (benign and malignant).
 This disease can increase the risk of developing supernumerary teeth, along with other dental anomalies or problems (9).